HungryTurtleCode/htc_website/_posts/2016-05-22-3-ng-repeat-directive.md

 Finally when Angular loads it will change that literal string to the URL that we want but by that stage the HTML thinks all of the work with image urls is done and it will not try to fetch the url and therefore no image will be displayed.

-To stop this problem, Angular added in a helpful directive called <a href="https://docs.angularjs.org/api/ng/directive/ngSrc" target="_blank">ng-src</a> which is to be used in place of the normal src attribute when dealing with Angular model data.
+To stop this problem, Angular added in a helpful directive called [ng-src](https://docs.angularjs.org/api/ng/directive/ngSrc){: target="_blank"}<!--_--> which is to be used in place of the normal src attribute when dealing with Angular model data.

 Now the HTML doesn&#8217;t see a normal src attribute so it will simply skip that image.
 But when Angular loads up and hooks into the page it will see the ng-src and fetch the image from the url that it obtains from our data and the image will now display as we want.